 Realistic achievable potential means energy savings and demand savings relative to an electric utility’s baseline energy forecast and baseline demand forecast, respectively, resulting from expected program participation and realistic implementation conditions.
 Realistic achievable potential establishes a realistic target for demand-side savings that an electric utility can expect to achieve through its demand-side programs and involves incentives that represent a moderate portion of total program costs and longer customer payback periods when compared to those associated with maximum achievable potential.

-Relevant emerging factors means a list of new or evolving topics where the commission has determined that additional research and knowledge is needed to support decisions in an electric utility IRP filing.
+Relevant emerging factors means a list of new or evolving topics where the commission in the pre-IRP proceeding has determined that additional research and knowledge is needed and that should therefore be addressed in the electric utility's IRP.

 Relevant future timeframe means the planning horizon defined in section (69).